3/4/2025

 Conference Operator

-we will now begin the question and answer session.
-To ask a question, please press star 1 on your telephone's bed.
-To withdraw your question, please press star 2.
-Please limit your questions to one with one follow-up.
+Ladies and gentlemen, we will now begin the question and answer session.
+To ask a question, please press star one on your telephone keypad.
+To withdraw your question, please press star two.
+Please limit your questions to one with one follow up.
 If you have additional questions, you may rejoin the queue.
-At this time, we will pause momentarily

 speaker